 Even though documentation saves organizations time, money, and productivity, it’s one of those things that gets pushed to the backburner far too often.
 Reasons like, “it’s too involved to start right now” or “not in the budget now” or “we don’t have the manpower for it” aren’t valid.
 Maybe this is true: you don’t need network documentation…until you really need it.
 Not having documentation when you need it gets very involved when something goes wrong, not having documentation gets very expensive when downtime starts adding up, and, in general, not having the manpower you need may be the result of not having documentation in the first place!

-Do You Need Network Documentation?
+Do You Need to Document the Network?

-The best way to determine if you need network documentation is to decide if you have issues that a network documentation would solve.
+The best way to determine if you need documentation is to decide if you have issues that a network documentation tool would solve.
 The truth is, though, that if your network fits in a shoebox, you probably don’t need network documentation.
-If it’s bigger than that, you need (and probably already have) some level of network documentation (even if it’s just the mental files that exist in Bob’s head).
+If it’s bigger than that, you need (and probably already have) some level of documentation (even if it’s just the mental files that exist in Bob’s head).

 What are the Benefits of Network Documentation?